 #7.
 Start an Investment Strategy

 Take advantage of the 401(k) matching if your employer offers it, as it serves as free money.
 Such accounts deduct money automatically from payroll.
 Plus, most employers match a portion of the employee’s contributions, which boosts their retirement funds.
 Additionally, these accounts have some tax incentives.
-So depending, on the 401(k) account, you may find withdrawing earnings in retirement tax-free.
+Learn how to save money by doing taxes yourself.

 If your employer doesn’t offer these accounts, make sure to open a retirement or another investment account.